moderndatacompany/dataos.info/docs/resources/lens/working_with_segments.md

 # Working with Segments

+!!! info "Quick Guide"
+    To quickly get started with segments, click [here](/quick_guides/working_with_segments/).
+This guide walks you through defining and applying segments in Lens, which can be used during analysis.
+Segments help save time and make your complex filtering logic reusable.

 ## When to use Segments?

 - **Complex Filtering Logic**: Segments are ideal for defining complex filtering logic in SQL that can be reused across multiple queries.